sparkflows/sparkflows-docs/docs/user-guide/visualizations/working-with-idashboard.rst

 Fire allows you to create interactive Dashboard.

-Fire enable us to create New Dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.
+Fire allows us to create New Dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.

 Creating I-Dashboard
 --------------------